stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 - **Capture Business intent**: understand revenue impact, contractual promises, deadlines, constraints, and success criteria.
 - **Anchor it in the Domain**: map real workflows, compliance, obligations, and rules that cannot be broken.
-- **Check it against Software reality**: confirm that it can be built with the current stack, safely, on time, and make visible the debt or risk created.
+- **Check it against Software capabilities**: confirm that it can be built with the current stack, safely, on time, and make visible the debt or risk created.
-- **Validate it against Infrastructure reality**: ensure that it can run at scale, securely, cost‑effectively, and with the uptime and cost profile the company is willing to own.
+- **Validate it against Infrastructure realtiy**: ensure that it can run at scale, securely, cost‑effectively, and with the uptime and cost profile the company is willing to own.
 - **Negotiate and document the solution shape**: define how the solution must look so it is truly buildable and operable, with explicit trade‑offs instead of silent debt.
 - **Stay through implementation**: ensure what gets delivered still matches that agreed shape and has not been quietly degraded into something unstable, unmaintainable, or unprofitable.

 This process cannot be reliably split across multiple roles.
 When it is fragmented, every group protects its own priority, and nobody owns the balance.

-Only when a single role owns this process end to end, the balance holds and the product remains viable.
+Only when a single role owns this process end to end does the balance hold and the product remain viable.

 That single accountable role is the **Solutions Architect**.